Red Sky at Morning (Bradford novel)

 Red Sky at Morning is a 1968 novel by Richard Bradford.
 It was made into a 1971 film of the same name.
 The book follows Josh Arnold, a young man whose family relocates from Mobile, Alabama to Corazon Sagrado, New Mexico during World War II.
 It was regarded as a "true delight" (Washington Post Book World) and a "novel of consequence" (New York Times Book Review).
-Today, it is still regarded as a classic coming-of-age story.
-The title of the novel comes from a line in an ancient mariner's rhyme, "Red sky at morning, sailor take warning".
+The title of the novel comes from a line in an ancient mariner's rhyme "Red sky at morning, sailor take warning".